Kolia56/SpaceMouse/README.md

 ## Installation of various modules

-- Python 3 has to be installed on the targer machine
+- Python 3 has to be installed on the target machine
 - Install [pyspacemouse](https://pypi.org/project/pyspacemouse/) Python library as described in the related page
 - Create a folder where spaceMouse.py shall be copied
 - As it is explained, there is no need to install any specific driver, as far as Windows goes just copy hidapi.dll in a folder inside the spaceMouse.py folder.
 Doing so you will not run into headaches to make the dll recognized when the python program references it.